SPRING SALE - $200 off our regular price and 50% off additional wire beyond 500 feet!

-Alabama Dog Guard Serving Central and Northern Alabama.
+Alabama Dog Guard Serving North, Central, and Southeast Alabama.

 If you experience problems with your Dog Guard equipment, there are several things you can check to determine the nature of the problem.
 If, after reviewing the following areas, you still can not determine the problem, please contact us.